high-tech-hobo/tomaltach_mc_server_files/README.md

 ## Usercache.json
-PLACEHOLDER TEXT
+Formatted list of all player usernames and UUIDs that have ever joined the server and when they last joined.

 ## Usernamecache.json
-PLACEHOLDER TEXT
+Formatted list of just player names and UUIDs that have joined the server, does not include date and time last joined.

 ## Whitelist.json
-Formatted list of player names and UDIDs used to only allow listed players onto the server.
+Formatted list of player names and UUIDs used to only allow listed players onto the server.